 The Australian Country Party calls on the Victorian State Government to exempt rural and regional businesses from payroll tax under Part 4 and Schedule 2 of the Payroll Tax Act 2007, in order to increase employment in rural and regional Victoria.

-Exempting these businesses will attract them to rural and regional Victoria, helping decentralise Victoria and reducing growth pressure on Melbourne and its limited infrastructure.
+Exempting these businesses will attract them to rural and regional Victoria, helping decentralise Victoria and reducing growth pressure on Melbourne and its overstretched infrastructure.